MARS-Group-HAW/blueprint-soh/README.md

 The repository contains three projects and a number of libraries to support them.
 For more information on each model and the libraries, please check out the README.md in the respective subdirectory.

-Models:

-1. SOHModelStarter: a model that is geared towards determining optimal routes using several modes of travel (modalities).
-Per default, the model is set in the district of Altona, Hamburg to run for 24 simulation hours with one agent (type `Citizen`) who is able to travel by walking on foot, riding a bicycle, and driving a car.
-The agent has a predefined daily routine which includes activities like work, errands, and others.
-2. SOHGreen4Bikes: a model that is focused on travel by bike (to ease network congestion in and around the simulation environment) in a small section of the central part of the district of Harburg, Hamburg.
-The model is set to run with 10 agents (type: `Citizen`) for 24 simulation hours.
-These agents have predefined daily routines which include activities like work, errands, and others.
-3. SOHFerryTransferBox:

 ## Quick Start

 Start and adjusting the model requires the following steps.